JasperFx/wolverine/docs/guide/handlers/cascading.md

   to [state-based](http://blog.jayfields.com/2008/02/state-based-testing.html) where you mostly need to verify the state of the response objects instead of mock-heavy testing against calls to `IMessageContext`.

+See [return types](/guide/handlers/return-values) for more information on valid handler signatures.

-The response types of your message handlers can be:
+In terms of response types that become cascading messages, the response types of your message handlers can be:

 1. A specific message type
-1. `object`
+1. `object` if the cascaded message type is variable
-1. The Wolverine `Envelope` if you need to customize how the cascading response is to be sent (schedule send, mark expiration times, route yourself, etc.)
+1. An object that implements `ISendMyself` to customize how a cascaded message is sent (timeouts? specific destinations?)
-1. `IEnumerable<object>` or `object[]` to make multiple responses
+1. `IEnumerable<object>` or `object[]` or `Task<object[]>` to make multiple responses
+2. `IAsyncEnumerable<object>` to make multiple cascading messages out of an asynchronous handler
 1. A [Tuple](https://docs.microsoft.com/en-us/dotnet/csharp/tuples) type to express the exact kinds of responses your message handler returns

 ## Using OutgoingMessages